Worble/Interact-Technical-Test/README.md

 `/InteractTechnicalTest` contains the startup web project

-* `/InteractTechnicalTest/app_root` contains the front-end elements that need to be built seperately
+* `/InteractTechnicalTest/app_root` contains the front-end elements to be built seperately

 `/InteractTechnicalTestDomain` contains all domain elements, such as POCOs